shabane/gitlynx/readme.md

 ### How to deploy our own?

+> you can deploy it on [streamlit](https://share.streamlit.io/) for free
+>
-> well its easy with this command
+> or on your own server. well its easy with this command

 ```bash
 curl https://raw.githubusercontent.com/shabane/gitlynx/master/install.sh | sh
 ```

-> or you can run and install it manualy
+> or you can install  and run it manualy

 1. clone the repo and set 3 environment varialbes that explained below.